#48717 [SC-Insight] RateLimiter current capacity can be permanently held at zero

 The bucket is still viewable to the attacker with

-, as RateLimiter places no restrictions on thisThe attacker will constantly call
+get_current_capacity, as RateLimiter places no restrictions on thisThe attacker will constantly call

-on the bucket of the user or users they want to deny service toEvery time those users reduce the capacity of their own buckets by calling the critical smart contract method, the capacity will never refill again, due to the attacker repeatedly calling
+get_current_capacityon the bucket of the user or users they want to deny service toEvery time those users reduce the capacity of their own buckets by calling the critical smart contract method, the capacity will never refill again, due to the attacker repeatedly calling

-on those bucketsEventually, the current capacity of the bucket will hit zero, and will stay at zero as long as the attacker keeps calling
+get_current_capacityon those bucketsEventually, the current capacity of the bucket will hit zero, and will stay at zero as long as the attacker keeps calling

 Impact Details

-Critical functionality of a smart contract can be permanently halted if it is behind a rate limiter, as long as an attacker has funds to keep invoking the _update_capacity
+Critical functionality of a smart contract can be permanently halted if it is behind a rate limiter, as long as an attacker has funds to keep invoking the _update_capacity method on-chain.
+Thus, this is more feasible with methods that have a restrictive rate limit, but could potentially be applied to any rate limited method.

 References